avoid scams

 A report by the Identity Theft Resource Centre stated that students are most vulnerable when looking for an apartment, signing up for utilities or getting a credit card — all while in a foreign country.
 Source: Sean Rayford/Getty Images North America/Getty Images via AFP

-Before we get into that, you need to know that scammers often target young people in newer and more creative ways.
-A report by the Identity Theft Resource Centre stated that students are most vulnerable when looking for an apartment, signing up for utilities or getting a credit card — all while in a foreign country.
+A report by the Identity Theft Resource Centre even states that students are most vulnerable when looking for an apartment, signing up for utilities or getting a credit card — all while in a foreign country.

-This is a top one for students as there are many cyber criminals who make the time and effort to post fake listings of an ideal apartment.
-The “landlord” can’t show you the place but offers for you to secure it by wiring a deposit.
+This is a top one for students, as many cybercriminals make the time and effort to post fake listings of ideal apartments.
+With fictional listings, the “landlord” can’t show you the place but offers to secure it for you by wiring a deposit.
 Never fall for this.

 Fake scholarships